Archetypes

 Boss monster: Tlalocmon (GKY)

 This deck's main gimmick is an egg which allows Digimon to attack by effect when your Digimon are played, synergizing with the field spell providing generic <Alliance> and the end-of-turn jogress to potentially check 4 security in one turn.
+In order to do this, though, it must gamble on the topdeck having Digimon cards with different colors to play out.
+This becomes progressively more of a problem the more waves of support it gets where every card is monocolor green.

 - DS: Deep Savers (🏳️🌈)